osmarks/website/blog/on-phones.md

 It's now the future (2023) and things have actually improved slightly in some ways but generally remained about the same:

 * Notches mostly gave way to punch-hole cutouts for cameras, which are somewhat more tolerable.
 * Manufacturers have started offering longer software service lifespans, and Project Treble has had the convenient effect of making it possible to run GSIs on all new devices.
-While I think this means you don't get updates to vendor firmware components, you can at least get OS-level security updates.
+While I think this means you don't get updates to vendor firmware components, you can at least get OS-level security updates[^1].
 * Battery technology has incrementally improved over the years and SoCs are getting made on better processes with better core designs.
-This has, of course, been mostly cancelled out by dumber software or something, but you can get a few devices with really good battery capabilities.
+This has, of course, been mostly cancelled out by dumber software or something[^2], but you can get a few devices with really good battery capabilities.
 * Headphone jacks and micro-SD card slots remain mostly gone, but it turns out that wireless headphones are good now and flash is cheap enough that most phones ship with lots of storage anyway.
 * A few highly niche products with physical keyboards still exist.
-Unfortunately, they're bad in every area aside from having the keyboards so I don't have one.
+Unfortunately, they're bad in every area aside from having the keyboards so I don't have one[^3].
 * Displays are still unreasonably large on most products I guess.
 At least they can make them much brighter and unnecessarily high-resolution.
 * Everyone wants high-refresh-rate displays now.
 I am told that once you get used to them you can't go back, so I'm avoiding them in order to be able to keep using cheaper display tech.
 * We have 5G now, which allows me to use up my entire data plan in mere *minutes* (assuming the theoretical maximum link rate is achieved, which will never actually happen).
 I've heard that it's simpler and neater internally, but I don't trust telecoms people to ever get this right.
 * Foldable phones are cool but I dislike, both aesthetically and for reasons of durability, compromising the solid-brick-of-microelectronics nature of modern phones with (large) mechanical parts, and don't really get the usecase.

+[^1]: Assuming Android doesn't drop compatibility with something the vendor code does.
+I think it actually does that quite a lot.
+I do not agree with most of Android's design decisions.

+[^2]: It's funny and sad to read old phone reviews which praise the performance of devices running single low-IPC cores at 1GHz or so.

+[^3]: The most practical right now, inasmuch as BlackBerry/TCL haven't released anything relevant in years, is the [Unihertz Titan (Pocket)](https://www.unihertz.com/products/titan-pocket).
+It has some cool features aside from the keyboard, but it also has awful cameras, an undersized-by-my-current-standards battery, a bad LCD display, and a MediaTek SoC (according to legend, they're worse at GPL compliance so custom ROMs are lacking).